Oxidizing and Reducing Agent

 CuO + H2 ⇆ Cu +H2O

 When SO2 passes through a red ferric sulfate solution, it turns into a greenish ferrous sulfate and sulfuric acid.

 Fe2(SO4)3 + 2SO2 + H2O ⇆ 2FeSO4 + 2H2SO4

-In the above reaction, electronegative sulfate removes form ferric sulfate.
-Therefore, ferric sulfate reduced to form ferrous sulfate in oxidation reduction or redox reaction.
+In the above reaction, electronegative sulfate removes from ferric sulfate.
+Therefore, ferric sulfate is reduced to form ferrous sulfate in oxidation reduction or redox reaction.